GEO and SEO: Rival or Partner?

 SEO Damage

-- Brand name does not stand out; brand awareness decreases.
+- Brand name doesn't stand out; brand awareness decreases.

 - Click-through rate (CTR) drops because the user cannot quickly understand what they will find.